 Casa Modesta: Inspired by the Champion

-A small country hotel in Portugal’s Algarve, Casa Modesta has nine guest rooms with private patios and hammocks, stunning rooftop terraces, and gardens full of fruit trees and vegetables.
-At first glance, it doesn’t look like it could possibly have been inspired by anyone’s grandfather.
+A first glance, Casa Modesta, a small country hotel in Portugal’s Algarve, doesn’t look like it could possibly have been inspired by anyone’s grandparent.
 With its strong, clean lines and imposing design, it sits on the wild coastal landscape like a time traveler from the distant future.
 Look a little more closely, however, and the story starts to come to life.

 In rebuilding their family home, originally created by their great-grandparents in the 1940s, Carlos Fernandes and his sister, architect Vânia Brito Fernandes, drew inspiration from their larger-than-life grandfather.
 Known to his friends as “O Campeão” (or The Champion), Joaquim Modesto de Brito was a fisherman, or as they describe him “an old sea dog” — but he was so much more than that.